suyinwb/School_District_Analysis/README.md

 Scores by school spending
 Scores by school size
 Scores by school type

-Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-The written analysis has the following:
-Overview of the school district analysis:
-The purpose of this analysis is well defined (3 pt).
-Results:
-There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data (10 pt).
-Summary:
-There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).

 ## Analysis And Challenges